 Pricing Strategy

+Pricing can heavily influence a potential customer's decision to purchase.
 Conduct thorough market research to help you establish competitive prices that still allow for a reasonable profit margin.

 Consider offering bundled deals or promotional discounts for the event.
 Clear signage on pricing can help avoid confusion and communicate value to potential buyers.